svapreddy/clearx/README.md

 ```

-In above example, component is bound to selected paths of the store.
+In the above example, the component is bound to selected paths of the store.
 Change in any of those paths will trigger a re-render.
-And unlink method is called when component is unmounted.
-It will teardown all the data observers.
+And the unlink method is called when the component is unmounted.
+It will tear down all the data observers.
+Also, please note that useState() is required to remember the context of the function component.
+Without that, clearx will not be able to decide whether to reuse the already created data segment for the component or create a new one.

 Now let's try to bind the data to a class component.